gabrielpierobon/mcp/README.md

 - Access n8n tools and functions
 - Interact with your automation workflows through a standardized interface

+The server is now designed with a modular approach, with tools located in a dedicated `tools` directory, making it easier to manage and extend.

 ## Features

 - MCP server implementation compatible with n8n
+- Modular tool design: Tools are organized in a separate `tools` directory, allowing for easy addition and management of new capabilities.
 - Support for SSE (Server-Sent Events) endpoint
 - Authentication support (Bearer and generic header methods)
 - Tool selection and filtering capabilities